iemabdullah/MiracleTool/README.md

 If your assigned domain is `fuck.cloudns.biz`, then add a custom domain by entering `lizi.fuck.cloudns.biz`.

 - As required by Cloudflare, your domain's DNS provider will be returned.
-Add the CNAME record `edgetunnel.pages.dev` for the custom domain `lizi`, then click `Activate Domain`.
+Add the CNAME record `MiracleTool` for the custom domain `lizi`, then click `Activate Domain`.

 - **If you are a beginner, you can immediately start using your Pages domain after binding a custom domain; you don't need to read further!** **